juulsmustdie/SWE3313_TEAM9/Requirements/Customer-Notes.md

 # Customer Notes
 Hello, Team 9!
-It is a pleasure to collaborate with your team to assist my café in developing an application that will allow clients to place pick-up orders from our menu.
+It is a pleasure to collaborate with you to assist my café in developing an application that will allow clients to place pick-up orders from our menu.

 This application MUST allow customers to clearly view our items, select their choices, and make their purchases with no hassle.
 Other things that I require, or desire, might not be included in this initial draft.
 As you read this, you will quickly realize what I simply cannot function without in the initial edition.
 If you're unsure, please reach out and let me know!